Have you ever wondered what makes billions of IoT devices communicate seamlessly across the globe?

 The answer lies in understanding the fundamental hardware interfaces, such as I2C, SPI, and UART, for local device communication and wireless protocols like LPWAN, NB-IoT, and 5G for wide-area connectivity.
 Each serves a specific purpose in the IoT ecosystem, much like different languages serve different communities in our global society.

-Why are hardware interfaces and protocols crucial for IoT hardware development?
+Why are hardware interfaces and protocols important in IoT hardware design?

 What are Hardware Interface Architectures?